digicatapult/sqnc-process-management/README.md

-# dscp-process-management
+# veritable-process-management

-A Library for managing restricted process flows in `DSCP`.
+A Library for managing restricted process flows in `Veritable`.

 ## Getting started